-What does graded benefit life insurance mean?
+What is Graded Benefit whole life insurance?
 Not only are we going to give you the “Graded Benefit Whole Life Insurance Definition“, but we’ll go over why it’s a great product for some and a waste of money for others.
+Do you also want to know what is the best insurance company for graded benefits?
+We’ll cover that too.
+Let’s get started!

 Graded Benefit Whole Life Insurance Definition

-Graded Benefit Whole Life is defined by when the life insurance death benefit will not be paid for the first two to three years, unless the death is accidental.
+Graded Benefit Whole Life is defined by when the death benefit will not be paid for the first two to three years, unless the death is accidental.

-In other words, a graded death benefit is a waiting for those with significant risk factors that make traditional life insurance policies with immediate coverage unattainable.
+In other words, a graded death benefit is a waiting for those with significant risk factors that make traditional policies with immediate coverage unattainable.

 The term graded benefit is most commonly used with Final Expense, Simplified Issue and/or Guaranteed Issue policies.
-Life insurance companies offer these policies without a medical exam or traditional underwriting.
-Since there is no underwriting with graded death benefit policies, life insurance companies take on a significant risk.
-This results in higher premiums compared to other types of life insurance.
+Insurers offer these policies without a medical exam or traditional underwriting.
+Since there is no underwriting with graded death benefit policies, companies take on a significant risk.
+This results in higher premiums compared to other types of coverage.

 Waiting period?… Why would I buy a graded benefit policy?

 This question is asked a lot.
-First, there is no risk in buying a graded benefit life insurance policy.
+First, there is no risk in buying a graded death benefit insurance policy.

 What I mean is…If you die during the waiting period – you won’t lose that money.
 Your premiums will be refunded plus interest (typically around 10-20%).
 Every company is different with their graded benefit terms.